dnalexen/ai_water_meter_reading/README.md

-The objective of this project is to design an algorithm to read the exact consumption index from a valid picture of a meter.
+The objective of this project was to design an algorithm to read the exact consumption index from a valid picture of a meter.

 We used an implementation of the YOLOv4 algorithm that we customed to our dataset.